ovotech/kiss/README.md

     externalsecrets.kubernetes-client.io/permitted-key-name: "k8s-secret_security_.*"
 ```

-For example, a member of the `security` namespace can create a secret with our service and then use it as such:
+A member of the `security` namespace can then create a secret with `kiss` and then use it as such:

 ```yaml
 apiVersion: kubernetes-client.io/v1